Skip to main content

 Ganesh Karkala

-Ganesh is the Associate Vice President for Enterprise Technology.
-He is responsible for the implementation and support of the core administrative applications and systems that run the business of the University.
-In addition to supporting the major enterprise systems (financials, HR, student records, research administration, alumni and donor), Ganesh partners with schools and business units to identify and implement efficient, cost-effective IT solutions.
+Ganesh is the Chief Technology Officer and Associate Vice President for Enterprise Technology.
+He is responsible for the implementation and support of the enterprise applications and systems that run the business of the university, and the underlying complex technology stack.
+In addition to supporting major enterprise systems (financials, HR, student records, research administration, alumni and donor), Ganesh partners with schools and business units to identify and implement efficient, cost-effective IT solutions.
 Learn more about Enterprise Technology.

 Ganesh has more than 20 years of experience leading technology operations and initiatives across large-scale, complex organizations, both in the US and internationally.
 His expertise spans application development, infrastructure management, program office management, mergers and acquisitions, and prudent application of business and technology standards such as COBIT, ITIL, and PMBOK.